JanusGraph/janusgraph/RELEASING.md

 Be sure to mark it as `pre-release`.
 It is recommended and keep the release in draft until you're ready to start a vote.
 In addition to the artifacts in `~/jg-staging/` a `KEYS` file must also be added to the release.

-#### GPG Signing Key

-The JanusGraph artifacts are signed with a GPG signature.
-If you don't already have a GPG signing key included with the `KEYS` file, you will need to create one and update the `KEYS` file.

 ### Close the staging repository